Programming in Python

 def value(self, value: AnyStr) -> None

-Acting as a class property, Key.value
+Acting as a class property, Node.value

 object.